Dicle Taskin

 Ph.D. in Architecture

 Dicle received her B.Arch from the Middle East Technical University in Ankara, and M.Arch from Universitat Politècnica de Catalunya in Barcelona.
 She worked as a research and teaching assistant at the same institution within the research group Habitar, focusing on the production of filmic spaces and invented realities.
-She started her doctorate degree at the University of Michigan in 2016, as a grantee of the Fulbright Foreign Student Program.
+Her doctoral research has been supported by the Fulbright Foreign Student Scholarship, Graham Foundation Carter Manny Writing Award (2022), and the Rackham Graduate School’s Barbour Centennial Award, Helen Wu Award, and International Research Award.

 Awards